Music Department Research

 The Department of Music is the largest centre of ethnomusicology in Europe, offering unique educational and research opportunities.
 The special character of the Department has attracted excellent ratings for teaching and research.

 Staff and students pursue research on a wide range of subjects, mainly but not exclusively focused on the music of Asia and Africa and their diasporas, including both traditional and popular musics.
-Staff have regional interests in the music of China and Central Asia (Harris), Korea, Siberia, Kyrgyzstan and Zimbabwe (Howard), Indonesia (Gray), India and Nepal (Widdess), the Islamic Middle East (Wright), Israel and the Jewish diaspora (Wood), Cuba and west Africa (Durán) and southern and eastern Africa (Impey).
+Staff have regional interests in the music of China and Central Asia (Harris), India and South Asia (Williams), Israel and the Jewish diaspora (Webster-Kogen), Cuba and west Africa (Durán) and southern and eastern Africa (Impey).
 Music is studied as a cultural phenomenon, and also from analytical and historical perspectives.

 The SOAS library holds a large collection of ethnomusicological publications and sound and video recordings.
 In addition, postgraduate students of the Department have access to a research archive, and to specialised audiovisual and multimedia facilities, including recording and radio studios.
 The Department runs and hosts a large number of performance ensembles linked to staff research interests, including Javanese gamelan, Thai classical ensemble, Cuban big band, tabla, kora, Middle East ensemble, klezmer, Korean percussion, Japanese ensemble, the London Gypsy Orchestra, and Chinese silk and bamboo.